q4daln/framebleed/README.md

 local datamosh experiment.

-right now this is just a python cli that:
+framebleed is a local web app for cutting two clips together and generating a basic datamosh transition between them.

+currently it can:

-- trims two clips
+- upload two local video clips
-- joins them together
+- preview both clips in the browser
+- choose start/end points for each clip
-- exports a clean mp4
+- generate a clean stitched mp4
-- removes the transition i-frame for a basic datamosh effect
+- generate a datamoshed mp4
+- preview/download the result
+- validate clip time ranges before processing

 ## setup